ruslanmv/ruslanmv.github.io/_posts/2022-07-06-How-to-predict-Twitter-Sentiment-Analysis.md

-but for simplicity we choose only the two types, imporant and not important
+but for simplicity we choose only the two types, imporant and not important messages.

 # Step 6.
 Let us consiser only two classes important and not important